-If you have ever spent time at the beach, you probably noticed that the water rises slowly on the shore for six hours, then slowly recedes, or falls back, for another six hours.
+Ask students if they have ever spent time at the beach.
+Has anyone noticed that the water rises slowly on the shore for six hours, then slowly recedes, or falls back, for another six hours?
 These movements happen twice a day and are called tides.

 Invite students working in small groups to investigate what causes the tides.
 Have group members organize research.
 Focus questions might include: How and why do tides occur?
 What causes the shift in tides?
 Are tides useful to man?
 Does man harness this evergy for his own use?
 If so, how?
 Do tides damage or help the environment?